 Katherine Hall Page was born and grew up in New Jersey, graduating from Livingston High School.
 Her father was the Executive Director of The Kessler Institute for Rehabilitation and her mother was an artist.
 Page has an older brother and a younger sister.
 Early on the family developed a love of the Maine coast, spending summer vacations on Deer Isle.
 She received her BA from Wellesley College, majoring in English and went on to a Masters in Secondary Education from Tufts and a Doctorate in Administration, Public Planning, and Social Policy from Harvard.
 College had brought her to Massachusetts and she continues to reside there.
 Before her career as a full-time writer, Ms. Page taught at the high school level for many years.
 She developed a program for adolescents with special emotional needs, a school within a school model, that dealt with issues of truancy, substance abuse, and family relationships.
 Those five years in particular were rich ones for her.
-This interest in individuals and human behavior later informed her writing.Married for thirty-five years to Professor Alan Hein, an experimental psychologist at MIT, the couple have a twenty-seven-year-old son.
-It was during her husband's sabbatical year in France after the birth of their son that Ms. Page wrote her first mystery, The Body in the Belfry, 1991 Agatha Award winner for Best First Mystery Novel.
+This interest in individuals and human behavior later informed her writing.Married for more than forty years to Professor Alan Hein, an experimental psychologist at MIT, the couple have a twenty-seven-year-old son.
+It was during her husband's sabbatical year in France after the birth of their son that Ms. Page wrote her first mystery, The Body in the Belfry, an Agatha Award winner for Best First Mystery Novel.
 The fifteenth in the series, The Body in the Snowdrift , won the 2006 Agatha Award for Best Mystery Novel.
 Ms. Page was also awarded the Agatha for Best Short Story for "The Would-Be Widower" in the Malice Domestic X collection (Avon Books).
 She was an Edgar nominee for her juvenile mystery, Christie & Company Down East.The Body in the Bonfire was an Agatha nominee in 2003.
-Page's short story, "The Two Mary's" was an Agatha nominee in 2004.
-The Body in the Lighthouse (2003) was one of three nominees for The Mary Higgins Clark Award.
-The nineteenth in the series, The Body in the Gazebo, will be published by William Morrow in April, 2011.
+The Body in the Lighthouse was one of three nominees for The Mary Higgins Clark Award.
 Descended from Norwegian-Americans on her mother's side and New Englanders on her father's, Ms. Page grew up listening to all sorts of stories.
-She remains an unabashed eavesdropper and will even watch your slides or home movies to hear your narration.
 Her books are the product of all the strands of her life and she plans to keep weaving.